elektrikmoonkey/open-source-avionics-lights-system/README.md

 # Open source avionics lights system for experimental aircrafts
  This project consists of a pure hardware avionics lights system that includes both hardware list of components and diagram to build DIY on your own risk.

+# Info
+ This repository contains all the hardware and software files for an open source avionics lights system.
+ The system includes navigation, landing, strobe, and taxi lights for aircraft.
+ The system is based on pure hardware, using a 555 timer chip, and does not require any code.

+# Hardware
+ The hardware consists of a circuit board that connects the 555 timer chip with a series of resistors, switches, and LEDs.
+ The circuit diagram and schematic are provided in the `hardware` folder.
+ The circuit can be powered by a 12V battery.

+# Software
+ No software is needed, but if you want to modify the logic and timing of the lights, you can connect an Arduino or a Raspberry Pi board.

 # Here are some steps to follow:
  ## Step 1: Determine the types of lights needed, such as navigation, landing, strobe, and taxi lights, and consider their size, shape, color, brightness, and power consumption.
  - using all in this project, with some extras like, landing light triple switch for blink left then right, Allways Both On, OFf